wp-plugins/sp-news-and-widget/readme.txt

 first select "Default" and save then again select "Custom Structure "  and save.

 Finally, the plugin adds a Recent News Items widget and vertical news scrolling widget , which can be placed on any sidebar available in your theme.
 You can set the title of this list and the number of news items to show.

+= Features include: =
+* Just create a news page with link name "news"
+* Easy to configure
+* Smoothly integrates into any theme
+* Yearly, Monthly and Daily archives
+* News Categories
+* News Tags
+* 2 News widgets
+* CSS and JS file for custmization

 == Installation ==